 As a pure player instrument, the C15 is built for human control.
 You will not find modulation sources that create rhythmic patterns.
 We leave this to the musician.
 Instead, the C15 offers a large range of sensitivity thanks to the dynamics of the keys and extensive mapping possibilities for the signals coming from the two ribbons, the bender, the aftertouch and the up to four pedals.
 LFO-type of control signals can be easily produced by the specially designed lever of the bender.

 The physical controls are routed to the Macro Controls, which are the main elements for influencing the sound of a preset.
 Each of them is freely assignable to up to 86 target parameters.
 The Macro Controls are the sources for an intuitive modulation system, where the effect of a modulation is directly shown as a movement of the target parameter.
 After assigning a Macro Control and adjusting its effect the sound designer also can give it a label that helps to understand its function.

 Besides performance, the second important interaction with the C15 is sound design.
 The creations are stored by an advanced preset system which makes it easy to find and compare presets, to modify them, and to store new versions.
 They can be organized in a set of user-defined banks by intuitive copy, move and sort functions.
 The number of banks and presets per bank is not limited.

-To help the user to find the right sounds, the preset system will include a database for sound categories and additional information that can be used for searching.
+To help the user to find the right sounds, the preset system supports tagging and additional information that can be used for searching.

 The C15 provides virtually unlimited tree-based undo/redo functionality for all user interactions including parameter editing.
 This means you can always return to a sound that you had created some minutes ago.
 You can also jump between different branches of the undo tree which are automatically created when you undo and edit again.